 Step 3: Have children hunt for candy.

-Materials:1 bucket or bowl per team, individually wrapped candies 3 per child
+Materials:1 bucket or bowl per team, individually wrapped candies, 3 per child.

-Object: To get candy in bucket/bowl
+Object: To get candy in a bucket/bowl

 Materials: 1 pair of mittens (without finger separation) per team, individually wrapped candies